nus-cs2103-AY2223S1/tp/docs/team/shummyownzyou.md

     along with all related methods, test cases and parameter names. [#65](https://github.com/AY2223S1-CS2103T-W10-3/tp/pull/65), [#71](https://github.com/AY2223S1-CS2103T-W10-3/tp/pull/71)

 * **Enhancements to existing features**:
-  * Updated `LogicManager` to display pinned applicants on the UI: [#114](https://github.com/AY2223S1-CS2103T-W10-3/tp/pull/114)
+  * Updated `Logic` and `Model` to display pinned applicants on the UI: [#114](https://github.com/AY2223S1-CS2103T-W10-3/tp/pull/114)
   * Changed `Unpin` command to unpin by name instead of index: [#122](https://github.com/AY2223S1-CS2103T-W10-3/tp/pull/122),  [#123](https://github.com/AY2223S1-CS2103T-W10-3/tp/pull/123)
+    * Justification:
-    * Justification: The pinned applicant list does not display index to avoid inconsistencies and confusion between the 2 applicant lists for indexed commands.
-This change allows a more straightforward way to unpin applicants as applicant names are guaranteed to be unique.
+      * The pinned applicant list does not display applicant index number to avoid inconsistencies and confusion between the 2 applicant lists for commands requiring indexes.
+      * This change allows a more straightforward way to unpin applicants as applicant names are guaranteed to be unique.

 * **Documentation**:
     * User Guide: